Mesothelioma and Navy Veterans

 — The New York Times

-The U.S. Navy did not start providing breathing protection until the late 1970s, so shipbuilders were exposed to asbestos on a daily basis before this time.
+Breathing protection wasn’t provided until the late 1970s, so many shipbuilders experienced Navy asbestos exposure on a daily basis before this time.

-Though mesothelioma is rare, many other U.S. Navy veterans have bravely battled this cancer.
-Hear from some of these Navy veterans below and know that you’re not alone in your fight.
+Though mesothelioma is rare, many other U.S. Navy veterans have battled this cancer.
+Hear from some of these veterans and know that you’re not alone in your fight.

 Walter Mesothelioma Testimonial Video Thumbnail